 3 Ways To Maximize Enlist® Herbicide Applications

 1. Evaluate Your Weed SpectrumThe first step is evaluating your weed spectrum.
 Different weeds emerge at different times, so you need to know what you’ll need to target when.
 Winter annual weeds like marestail emerge in the fall or early in the spring and need to be controlled early in the season.
-For the Enlist system, it will be important to have a strong and timely burndown or early-season post-emergence application to control these weeds.
+For the Enlist system, it is important to have a strong and timely burndown or early-season post-emergence application to control these weeds.

 Warm-season annual weeds like waterhemp on the other hand need to be managed differently.
 These weeds don’t start emerging until after typical spring burndown or early-season postemergence timing.
 For these weeds, you’ll need to plan a mid-season application around late June, which means you may want to consider coupling Enlist with glufosinate.

-2. Set Your Herbicide TimingOnce you know your weed spectrum, you can start thinking about when you’ll apply Enlist and with which tank mix partners.
+2. Set Your Herbicide TimingOnce you know your weed spectrum, you can start thinking about when you’ll apply Enlist and with which tank-mix partners.
 Here are a few examples:

 a.
-Spring Burndown Application
+Spring burndown application.

 If you’re facing winter annual weeds, it’s smart to apply a spring burndown.
 In the Enlist system, this tank mix likely contains Enlist One along with a burndown component plus a water conditioner.
 An MSO oil adjuvant is also critical for this application since you’ll likely be spraying it in cooler temperatures.

 b.
-First Post-Emergence Application
+First post-emergence application.